genjax-dev/genjax-chi/README.md

   | `arg_grad`    | Compute gradient of `logpdf` of choice map with respect to arguments                |
   | `choice_grad` | Compute gradient of `logpdf` of choice map with respect to values of random choices |

-- Should support usage of any computations acceptable by JAX (tbd) within generative function programs.
+- Supports usage of any computations acceptable by JAX (tbd) within generative function programs.

 <div align="center">
 <b>(Early stage)</b> expect 🔪 sharp 🔪 edges 🔪